RiqueMendes/RiqueMendes/README.md

 ## Hey, welcome.
 I'm Henrique, an Developer that always are building something!
 I am an amateur cyclist who loves innovation and technology.
-Started studying development for curiosity, when I see I was changing my career as Bank Officer to Development.
+Started studying development for curiosity, when I see I was changing my career as Bank Officer to Developer.
 When I'm not working I'm <s>developing for fun</s> studying  or  riding my bicycle around amazing places.

  📫 Send me an <a href="mailto:riquesmendes@gmail.com">E-mail</a>  &emsp; 🚩São Paulo - SP, BR.